RNanko/Health-Insurance-Application/README.md

 Our goal is to develop a **machine learning model** that can accurately predict **health insurance charges** based on personal and medical attributes.

 ### **Key Steps:**
+✔ Explore Health Insurance dataset, get the key insight.
-✔ Train multiple ML models and select the best one.
+✔ Train multiple ML models to predict health insurance chareges and select the best one.
+✔ Build application.
 ✔ Deploy the model in a **Tkinter-based GUI application** using `ttkbootstrap`.
-✔ Optimize the model using **Stacking Regressor** for better predictions.
 ✔ Handle **input validation** for user-friendly interaction.

 ---